 Hilliard Development Corporation

-The Hilliard Development Corporation (HDC) is the Community Improvement Corporation (CIC) of the City of Hilliard.
-As the designated economic development agency of the City of Hilliard, it has the authority to apply for and administer grants, purchase and sell real property and create programs for small business.
-The HDC is a non-profit corporation subject to Ohio Sunshine laws and public records.
+The Hilliard Development Corporation (HDC) serves as the City’s Community Improvement Corporation (CIC).
+As a designated economic development agency of the City of Hilliard and a 501(c)(3) nonprofit organization, it has the authority to apply for and administer grants, purchase and sell real property, and create programs for small business.
+The HDC is a nonprofit corporation subject to Ohio Sunshine laws and public records.

 HDC Programs

-The Old Hilliard Façade Improvement Program is designed to stimulate private investment in high-quality building improvements that create and enhance community image and character in Old Hilliard.
-The program will share the costs of improving commercial building exteriors and publicly used amenities, thereby promoting joint public/private action and investment, which will complement and enhance Old Hilliard.
+The Downtown Façade Improvement Program is designed to stimulate private investment in high-quality building improvements that create and enhance community image and character in Downtown Hilliard.
+The program will share the costs of improving commercial building exteriors and publicly used amenities, thereby promoting joint public/private action and investment, which will complement and enhance Downtown Hilliard.
 The Hilliard Development Corporation (HDC) will provide matching grants to property owners or tenants of commercial buildings.

 View Program Guidelines